4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 ## Takeaways and Conclusion

 This project was one of my dream projects since childhood.
 I am an avid car enthusiast and I've always wanted to make a car game like this.
 Integrating it with Arduino components (instead of the usual keyboard controls) made it even more fun to make and play.
-The journalling process was really helpful as well as I knew exactly what to work on a particular day.
+The journalling process was really helpful as well because I knew exactly what to work on a particular day.
 I didn't try to go beyond the tasks assigned for a particular day even though I completed it and had some time left.
 It made me stay organized.